YashAgrawal9265/I-coder-forum/README.md

 # I-coder-forum
-It is a forum in which there are variou articles and information regarding programming languages.
+It is a forum in which there are variou articles and information regarding programming languages